ttmarek/rangle-blogs/form-analytics/README.md

 for each change to a form field, and finally an action when a user attempts to buy something but fails to proceed because of invalid form inputs.

-Revist the form, except this time fill it with valid inputs.
+Revist the form, except this time fill it in with valid inputs.
 Clicking the `Buy Now` button should take you to the `/order-complete` page.
 Notice how a Redux action fires whenever an input field updates, and notice how there is one last `ROUTE_CHANGED` action when you succesfully fill the form and move to the `/order-complete` page.

 > **Checkstop.**